 The Gender and Peacebuilding Center, part of the Centers of Innovation, is at the center of coordinating U.S. Government, military, civil society, and conflict analysis to develop a more inclusive approach to security and peacebuilding.
-The Center focuses on building capacity among international women leaders in conflict settings, preventing sexual violence and rape as a weapon of war, and developing teaching and training materials to engage practitioners and policy makers on related issues, and, in cooperation with USIP's other Centers, develops and implements integrated strategies for the Institute's conflict-specific work.
+The Center focuses on building capacity among international women leaders in conflict settings. preventing sexual violence and rape as a weapon of war, and developing teaching and training materials to engage practitioners and policy makers on related issues, and, in cooperation with USIP's other Centers, develops and implements integrated strategies for the Institute's conflict-specific work.

-Strategic Goals: Achieving Peace and Security; Governing Justly and Democratically; Investing in People; Promoting Humanitarian Assistance; Promoting International Understanding
+Strategic Goals: Achieving Peace and Security; Governing Justly and Democratically; Investing in People; Promoting

+Humanitarian Assistance; Promoting International Understanding

+Agency Interagency Total USG

+Appropriation Transfers Funding

-Funding \$319,850 \$176,454 \$496,304 Foreign Governments Private Sector (U.S.) Private Sector (Foreign) Int'l Orgs Total Non-USG Funding Not Tracked Not Tracked Not Tracked Not Tracked Not Tracked Foreign Governments Foreign Private Governments Sector (U.S.) Foreign GovernmentsPrivate Sector (U.S.)Private Sector (Foreign) Foreign GovernmentsPrivate Sector (U.S.)Private Sector (Foreign)Int'l Orgs
+\$319,850 \$176,454 \$496,304

+Foreign Private Private Sector (Foreign) Int'l Total Non-USG Governments Sector (U.S.) Orgs Funding Not Tracked Not Tracked Not Tracked Not Tracked Not Tracked

+Dollar figures represent expenditures for larger programs that include exchanges and training components.